FernandoTYoshida/FernandoTYoshida/README.md

 - 🔭 I’m currently working on Magz
 - 🌱 I’m currently learning about programmer

-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with programmer
 - 💬 Ask me about my cat
 - 📫 How to reach me: fet.yoshida@gmail.com
 - 😄 Pronouns: Male